bsshetty17/dotnetcore-docker-demo/kubernetes.md

 3. Kubernetes can use ANY container runtime !!
     And, it supports Windows containers as well !!

+4. Kubernetes MASTER is ALWAYS a LINUX machine.

 ## Kubernetes Cluster

 * One or More MASTER nodes (Production uses 3 masters)